-C4 - break time DT with staff member, for (RJ) Restorative Justice conversation.
+C3 - break time DT with staff member, for (RJ) Restorative Justice conversation.
 House teacher is informed by class teacher of the issue by email.
 Behaviour recorded on SIMS by classroom teacher.

-C5 - At this stage the pupil is still not complying.
-The Pastoral Leader is informed by email and the member of staff works with the Pastoral Leader to place the student in detention.
+C4 - At this stage the pupil is still not complying.
+The pupil is sent outside the classroom to consider their behaviour for 2-3 minutes.
+The teacher then has a 1-2-1 with the pupil before the pupil is allowed back in.
+The Pastoral Leader is informed by email and the member of staff must work with the Pastoral Leader to place the student in detention.
 20min (lunchtime) or 60min (after school).
 Classroom teacher records the incident into SIMS.

-The pupil is sent to ICE (Included Considerate Education) through some very specific steps.ICE......
+The pupil has to be sent to ICE (Included Considerate Education) through some very specific steps.

-C6 - A short-written or phone call message is sent to SLT.
+C5 - A short-written or phone call message is sent to SLT.
 Pupil sent to SLT.
 The member of the SLT will authorise movement of pupil to ICE for one/two period(s) (depending on the length of the lesson the pupil has been sent out from).
 Classroom teacher records the actions taken in SIMS at the end of the lesson.
 The pupil is given a detention for after school by the Pastoral Leader for that particular incident.
 The pupil goes back to lessons for the remainder of the day.
+The member of staff in ICE receiving the pupil should fill in a log -book the name, form and lesson the student came